zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 </details>

-#### PassTicket enablement with Top Secret
+#### Enable PassTickets with Top Secret

 <details>

-<summary> Click here for steps to configure Zowe to use PassTickets using Top Secret.
-Note that this procedure should be performed by your security administrator. </summary>
+<summary> Click here for steps to configure Zowe to use PassTickets using Top Secret.</summary>

 Before you begin this procedure, verify that the `PTKTDATA` class and ownership for the PassTicket resource (`IRRPTAUT`) have not already been defined.